livereload/LiveReload/mac/FSEventsFix/README.md

 * Travis Tilley, for spending countless hours researching this bug with me

-* Bryan Jones, for finally getting Apple to reveal a critical piece of information (that FSEvents calls realpath) that sparkled the idea for this approach, and for testing its feasibility, and generally for persisting in trying to resolve it and getting our lazy asses to
+* Bryan Jones, for finally getting Apple to reveal a critical piece of information (that FSEvents calls realpath) that sparkled the idea for this approach, and for testing its feasibility, and generally for persisting in trying to resolve it and getting our lazy asses to move

 * countless users of LiveReload, CodeKit and Guard who suffered this bug for years, sent us bug reports, tested builds and allowed us to poke in their machines